"To be a fool at the right time is also an art."

 * * *

-"Come to Zurich with me," she said.
+"Come to Zurich with me."

 "Zurich?" asked Duncan, instantly suspicious.
 "What's in Zurich?"

-She made an impatient sound.
+On the other end of the line, Amanda made an impatient sound.
 "It's not like that.
 Not this time, I promise.
 I found the perfect place, and I've always wanted to spend Christmas in Zurich.
 We could have a real holiday.
 Snow, ice-skating, eggnog, the works.
 Come on, what do you say?"

 If she'd been in the room with him, this persuasion would have been accompanied by seductive touches and a winning smile.
 Even after four centuries and across an ocean, he wasn't immune.